mu001999/parsec/README.md

 # Parsec

-A parser combinator library for C++
+A parser combinator library for C++, you can copy the header file to `/usr/include` to include it easily

 ## Example